 Start with the Right Sized Bag

 People tend to fill the space they have when it comes to packing.
-If you give yourself less, space, you’ll be forced to pack less.
-Choose a carry on sized bag and you’ll end up traveling lighter while simultaneously avoiding baggage claims and check-in fees.
+If you give yourself less, space, you’ll be forced to pack less stuff!
+Choose a carry on sized bag and you’ll end up travelling lighter while simultaneously avoiding baggage claims and checked baggage fees.

 40-liters is the sweet spot for carry-on travel backpacks.
-All of the backpacks I’ve reviewed below are the carry-on size and abide by TSA guidelines, so you can zip through the airport with ease.
+All of the backpacks I’ve reviewed below are the carry-on size and abide by TSA guidelines, so you can zip through the airport with ease and avoid the pain and cost of checked luggage and the queues at baggage claim.

 Look for Multi-Functionality